 In 2004, the NYSDEC began a tagging study to gain information on the seasonal movements of the blue crab spawning population.
 Each year, blue crabs are collected using baited crab pots and length, sex, and stage are recorded for each crab and annual catch rates are calculated.
 Before releasing each crab to the river, a yellow tag is secured across the back of the crab.
 The tag legend has the tag number, NYSDEC research, and a phone number (845-256-3009).
 If you catch a tagged crab, please call the phone number to report the catch information or visit the Guide to Hudson River Fish and Blue Crab Tags for more information.
 This recapture data is recorded from call-ins from recreational and commercial crabbers along the Hudson River and marine waters.
 We are also looking to estimate fishing and natural mortality with our current data.

 Please be on the lookout for the Chinese mitten crab.
 The Chinese mitten crab, a non-native species from East Asia, is a costly and environmentally damaging invader in Europe and San Francisco Bay.
-One was caught in early June, 2007 in the Hudson River Tappan Zee section 27 miles upstream from the mouth.
+One was caught in June 2007 in the Hudson River (Tappan Zee region 27 miles upstream from the mouth).
 This is among the first caught in the eastern United States coastal waters.
-A few others have been caught in the Chesapeake Bay and Delaware Bay.
-If you see or catch one of these crabs please contact the Hudson River Fisheries Unit by phone, email or mail (contact information is on the right).
+A few others have been caught in the Chesapeake Bay and Delaware Bay and the Hudson.
+If you see or catch one of these crabs, see our instructions and contact information for reporting it.

 Looking for More Information?

-The Hudson River Blue Crab Guide (PDF, 383 KB) provides natural history and fishing information for these delicious, but feisty animals.
+The Hudson River Blue Crab Guide (PDF, 383 KB) provides additional information on the natural history of blue crabs and fishing information.